In early April, a San Diego Bay cruise boat crashed into the dock, causing many potentially severe injuries to the

 - Assaults by crew members.

 Each incident must be investigated.
 Stairways may be unsafe because of loose railings or steps.
 Step risers may be the wrong height.
-A slip and fall may be due to a substance on the deck that was negligently not cleaned up in a timely manner.
+A slip and fall may be due to a substance on the deck that was negligently not cleaned up promptly.

-Often, the cruise ship line is not liable for injuries suffered on shore excursions which are conducted by independent contractors, not cruise ship employees.
-The independent agency or person who arranged for the shore excursion may be liable if you can prove the agency was negligent and its negligence was the cause of your injury.
+The cruise ship line is often not liable for injuries suffered on shore excursions conducted by independent contractors, not cruise ship employees.
+The independent agency or person who arranged the shore excursion may be liable if you can prove the agency was negligent and its negligence was the cause of your injury.

 How a Cruise Ship Injury Attorney Can Help

 Multiple issues must be investigated after cruise ship injuries that are not encountered in an ordinary personal injury case.
 A major issue is where to file the lawsuit.
 A Chicago cruise ship injury attorney will review all documents you signed and determine if you “agreed” when buying the ticket to file a lawsuit in a certain court.
-Your attorney will also obtain discovery concerning the history of the cruise line for negligence and other accidents similar to yours.
+Your attorney will also obtain discovery concerning the cruise line’s history of negligence and other accidents similar to yours.